Google Product Listing Ads Optimization: The Definitive Guide (2023)

 - Makes accurate predictions using advanced machine learning technology

-- Lots of attributes to analyze ads and measure performance
+- There are lots of attributes to analyze ads and measure performance.

 - In-depth performance reporting with bid simulator

 However, there are different types of smart bidding strategies.
 These are –

 |Target CPA (Cost Per Action)||Suitable for generating leads or sales|

 |Target ROAS (Return On Ad Spend)||Used to achieve a specific target|

 |Maximize Conversions||Convert the maximum number of target customers into buyers|